Timothy-Lim/optiga-tpm-explorer/README.md

 ## Features

--   Allow for reading TPM 2.0 commands executed and the corresponded responses from the display screen or the terminal in the background.
+-   Allow for reading OPTIGA™ TPM 2.0 commands executed and the corresponded responses from the display screen or the terminal in the background
--   Display all properties defined within a TPM 2.0
+-   Display all properties defined within a OPTIGA™ TPM 2.0
--   Initialize a TPM 2.0
+-   Initialize a OPTIGA™ TPM 2.0
 -   Reset back to default settings
 -   Manage the authorization values for the owner, endorsement and lockout
--   Manage TPM 2.0 NV memory for creation, deletion, reading, writing, listing and etc
+-   Manage OPTIGA™ TPM 2.0 NV memory for creation, deletion, reading, writing, listing and etc
 -   Handle PCR Indexes by listing all the different registers in SHA-1 or SHA-256
 -   Handle PCR Indexes by extending a value into the registers in SHA-1 or SHA-256 using PCR Extend/Event
 -   Manage specific handle and context associated with transient and persistent objects